mongodb/docs/source/includes/steps-migrate-push-c2c.rst

          cluster, and the migration host that the live migration process will use.
       #.
 Click :guilabel:`Start the Migration`.

-   .. step:: Prepare to Cut Over.
+         Once the migration process begins, |service| UI displays the :guilabel:`Migrating Data` walk-through screen for the destination
+         |service| {+cluster+}.
+The walk-through screen updates as the
+         destination {+cluster+} proceeds through the migration process.
+         The migration process includes:

+         - Applying new writes to the source {+cluster+} data to the destination {+cluster+} data.
+         - Copying data from the source {+cluster+} to the destination {+cluster+}.
+         - Finalizing the migration on the destination {+cluster+}.

+         A lag time value displays during the final phase of the migration process that represents the current lag between the source and destination {+clusters+}.

+         You receive an email notification when your expiration window is nearly up.

-      When the lag timer and the :guilabel:`Prepare to Cutover` button turn green, click it to proceed to the next step.
+         When the lag timer is close to zero and the migration process is caught up,
+         |service| activates the :guilabel:`Cutover to your destination cluster` button
+         and indicates that your source and destination {+clusters+} are in sync.
+         Proceed to the next step.

    .. step:: Perform the cutover.

+      Cutover is a three-step process of directing your application's reads and writes away from your source cluster and to your destination cluster.

       When |service| detects that the source and destination {+clusters+} are nearly in sync, it starts an extendable 120 hour (5 day) timer to begin the cutover stage of the live migration procedure.
 After the 120 hour period passes, |service| stops synchronizing with the source {+cluster+}.

-You can extend the time remaining by 24 hours by clicking :guilabel:`Extend time` below the :guilabel:`<time> left to cut over` timer.
+      At this stage in the migration process, you can proceed to cutover or extend the syncing period and then proceed to cutover.

+      - If you click :guilabel:`I'm ready to cutover`, |service| starts the cutover process.
+      - If you click :guilabel:`Extend Sync`, and if the extended sync completes successfully,
+        |service| confirms that source and destination clusters are in sync.
+Proceed
+        with the cutover process.
+If the sync time expires, you can retry the migration.

       a.
-Click :guilabel:`Prepare to Cutover`. |service| displays a walk-through screen that states: :guilabel:`Your migration is almost complete!` The walk-through screen displays the following instructions on how to proceed with the cutover process:

-         1. Stop your application.
-This ensures that no more writes occur on the source {+cluster+}.
-         2. Wait for the optime gap to reach zero.
-When the counter reaches zero, the source and destination {+clusters+} are in sync.
-         3. Check the box that states: :guilabel:`I confirm that I am ready to cut over the application to the destination cluster.
-By proceeding, Atlas will finalize the migration.
-This process will take a few seconds.
-            Once it is complete you can point your application at the destination cluster and begin writing to it.`
+Click :guilabel:`I'm ready to cutover`.
+Proceed with the three-step cutover process quickly to ensure minimal downtime to your application.

       b.
-Click :guilabel:`Cutover`.
-         |service| completes the migration and displays the :guilabel:`Connect` page.

-      c.
-Decide when to resume writes on the destination {+cluster+}.
-You can do one of the following:

-         - Wait for the banner on your {+cluster+} card to state:
-           :guilabel:`Your cluster migration is complete` and then resume writes on the destination {+cluster+}.
-If you choose to wait for the migration to complete, your application experiences a temporary pause in writes during the time period needed to finalize the migration.

-           or

-         - Begin application's writes to the destination {+cluster+} without waiting for the migration to complete, while your {+cluster+} card banner states: :guilabel:`Your destination cluster in Atlas is ready to accept writes, but we are still finalizing the migration.`
-           If you choose to move writes to the destination {+cluster+} without waiting until the end of the migration process, and live migration fails in the final stages and issues an error, you must redirect writes back to your source {+cluster+} and restart the live migration process.

-      d.
-When you are ready to redirect writes to the destination {+cluster+} in |service|:
+Click :guilabel:`Proceed to cutover`.
+The three-step cutover process begins:

          i.
-Use the destination {+cluster+}'s connection string to connect to your application.
+Stop writes to your source {+cluster+}.
+Click :guilabel:`I confirm that I've stopped writes to my source cluster`.
+            Click :guilabel:`Finalize migration` to proceed.
          #.
-Confirm that your application is working with the destination |service| {+cluster+}.
+Wait a few minutes while |service| finalizes the migration.
+            |service| performs these actions to complete the process:

+            - Removes the MongoDB live migration server subnets from the IP access list on the destination {+cluster+}.
+            - Removes the database user that live migration used to import data to the destination {+cluster+}.

          #.
+If the migration succeeds, the :guilabel:`You have successfully migrated to Atlas`
+            page displays. |service| shows the status of the synced changes, the application downtime, the duration of the migration process, the amount of initial data copied, and the number of copied collections.

-Verify that your data is transferred to the destination {+cluster+}
+            - Verify that your data is transferred to the destination {+cluster+}
               by comparing document counts and running hash comparisons.
               To learn more, see |c2c-verification|.
-         #.
-Resume writes to the destination {+cluster+}.

-      |service| performs these actions to complete the process:

-      - Removes the MongoDB live migration server subnets from the IP access list on the destination {+cluster+}.
+            - Click :guilabel:`Connect to your new cluster`. |service| redirects you to the :guilabel:`Connect to Atlas` page, where you can choose a connection method.
-      - Removes the database user that live migration used to import data to the destination {+cluster+}.
+            - After you connect to your cluster, resume writes to the destination {+cluster+}.
-      - Marks the migration process as complete.